-Do report immediately to the Designated Liaison Person.
-Complete a Safeguarding Incident Form and pass to the Designated Liaison Person as soon as possible.
-The Designated Liaison Person will take any immediate action required to ensure the child, young person, or vulnerable adult of harm is safe and decide when it is appropriate to speak with the individual about the concerns and any proposed actions.
+Do report immediately to the Designated Safeguarding Officer.
+Complete a Safeguarding Incident Form and pass to the Designated Safeguarding Officer as soon as possible.
+The Designated Safeguarding Officer will take any immediate action required to ensure the child, young person, or adult at risk of harm is safe and make a decision as to when it is appropriate to speak with the individual about the concerns and any proposed actions.